western lowland gorilla

 step by step article

-Painting in miniature is an intensely personal experience; the challenge of conveying your idea in such a small space, combined with the level of concentration required to execute it, can be daunting but it is also hugely enjoyable, as you become completely absorbed in the tiny world you are creating in the same way that the intimate nature of miniature art later draws the viewer in.
+Painting in miniature is an intensely personal experience; the challenge of conveying your idea in such a small space, combined with the level of concentration required to execute it, can be daunting but it is also hugely enjoyable, as you become completely absorbed in the tiny world you are creating - in the same way that the intimate nature of miniature art later draws the viewer in.

 It's always good when painting wildlife to spend as long as you can simply watching your subject, whether it is a bird in your garden or more exotic creatures on holiday or visiting a wildlife park.
-While it's true that there is no substitute for being able to observe animals in their natural habitat, this isn't always possible for artists; zoos and wildlife parks offer a very good alternative combined with finding out as much as you can about their behaviour and environment in the wild.
+While it's true that there is no substitute for being able to observe animals in their natural habitat, this isn't always possible for artists; zoos and parks offer a very good alternative combined with finding out as much as you can about their behaviour and environment in the wild.

 Sketching, making notes and taking photographs are all useful tools and a combination of all three will help you remember what inspired you when you begin to work on the final painting back at home.